archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 ## Implementation

 The online tool that we use for our software development workflow is [PivotalTracker](http://pivotaltracker.com/).
-Basically, We've one project for every sub-team inside our main team:
+Basically, We have one project for every sub-team inside our main team:

 * Backend Projects: one project for each backend sub-team
 * Frontend Project: a project for the frontend team